JoergFiedler/freebsd-jailed-nginx/README.md

 freebsd-jailed-nginx
 =========

-This role provides a jailed nginx server.
+This role provides a jailed nginx server that listens on `localhost:{80,443}` for incoming requests.
+For that matter the role provides a decent SSL configuration.

 To see this role in action, have a look at [this project of mine](https://github.com/JoergFiedler/freebsd-ansible-demo).